nicbou/stringops/readme.md

 stringops.js is a collection of string utility functions.
 It extends the default String object to remain simple and convenient.

+Install the library using `bower install stringops`, and the methods below will become available on any String object.
+See the *Examples* below for more comprehensive examples.

 ##API

 * String.prototype.**noAccents**(*removeOtherUnicodeCharacters=false*, *replacementCharacter=""*)